 Preparing for Conference

-As you know, Conference is an all-day event full of opportunities to meet health-related professionals, schools, and organizations, on the UC Davis campus.
-We want you to feel prepared and ready to tackle the day ahead, so below are tips and reminder for success!
+As you know, Conference is an all-day event full of opportunities to meet health-related professionals, schools, and organizations on the UC Davis campus.
+We want you to feel prepared and ready to tackle the day ahead, so below are tips and reminders for success.

-Important: Check your email- you will receive important logistical information in emails as conference day approaches!
+Important: Check your email - you will receive important logistical information as Conference Day approaches.

-Firstly, we encourage you to have an understanding of the Conference Agenda
+We encourage you to review the Conference Agenda below:

 • Conference Agenda